dmarcoux-archives/Berlin-Demographie-Vornamen/README.md

 ```
 @dmarcoux/Berlin-Demographie-Vornamen

-Learning Sinatra by building an API with PostgreSQL, Sequel, Dotenv and Minitest.
+Learning Sinatra by building an API with PostgreSQL, Sequel and Minitest.
 ```

-**TODO**
-1. Add PostgreSQL to Docker/Docker Compose setup

 # Introduction